Jadid Khan Pathan: 2007–08

-Khan made his debut for Afghan Chaman in 2007–08 season.
+Khan made his debut for Afghan Chaman in the 2007–08 season.
 Khan spent most of his first season as a substitute, he scored his first goal for the club on 3 December 2007, scoring the opening goal in 7th minute in a 2–2 draw against Pakistan Navy.
-Khan's second goal was also against Pakistan Navy in a reverse fixture on 11 January 2008, with match ending with the similar scoreline of 2–2, with Khan scoring the equaliser on 26th minute after Muhamamd Shahzad gave lead to Pakistan Navy from the spot in 20th minute.
-Khan scored three goals in his debut season in 15 appearances with his last goal coming against Karachi Electric Supply Corporation in a 2–0 victory.
+Khan's second goal was also against Pakistan Navy in a reverse fixture on 11 January 2008, with the match ending with another 2–2 scoreline, with Khan scoring the equaliser in the 26th minute after Muhamamd Shahzad gave lead to Pakistan Navy from the spot in the 20th minute.
+Khan scored three goals in his debut season in 15 appearances, with his last goal coming in a 2–0 victory against Karachi Electric Supply Corporation.

 2008–09

 Khan was made the captain of the team after one year of joining.
 Khan scored his first goal of the 2007–08 season 2 months after the start of the season, scoring the opening goal in 51st minute against Karachi Port Trust in a 2–0 victory.
 Khan's second goal of the season was against Pakistan Navy in a 3–1 loss, where he scored the first goal of the game in 38th minute.
 On 22 November 2008, Khan his first senior hat-trick against Pakistan Television completing his hat-trick in 15 minutes, scoring his first goal in 61 minute, second in 67th minute and third in 76th minute.
 Khan ended his 2008–09 season with five goals in 26 appearances.